maltenorstroem/fiori-element-testing/README.md

-# Starter template example app
+# SAP Fiori meets Furo
-to test the interoperability of Furo and SAP UI5
+Web app project to test the interoperability of Furo and SAP UI5

 ## Setup
 ### Step 1